wp-plugins/contexture-page-security/readme.txt

 == Changelog ==

 = 1.3.0 =
+* New feature: Subscription support!
+You can now assign expiration dates to group memberships!
 * New feature: New theme-friendly functions!
 Now you can easily check permissions, get group lists, or add or remove users from groups programmatically!
 * New feature: Group screens now show which pages they are assigned to!
 * New feature: The contextual help tab now includes documentation for all PSC features!
-* New feature: Subscriptions!
-You can now create time-limited/expiring group memberships!

 = 1.2.4 =
 * Fixed a redirect bug reported by the community.